 If you like to cook and garden like I do, then you probably grow a variety of chile peppers.
 It doesn’t take but a couple of pepper plants to keep a family stocked with fresh chiles, but I always plant too many.
-It’s just what I do.
-Every spring.
 This is especially true with jalapeños, cause we like them.

 So here’s an idea that might come in handy when you have jalapeños coming out your ears like I do.
 Dehydrate them!

-I simply hold the peppers, stem-end, in my left gloved hand (disposable latex gloves are so handy for this), and then cut uniform slices with a knife in my right hand.
+I hold the peppers, stem-end, in my left gloved hand (disposable latex gloves are handy for this), and then cut uniform slices with a knife in my right hand.
 (I’m right handed.)

-Place the slices on the dehydrator trays, making sure they’re not overlapping.
+Place the slices on dehydrator trays, making sure they’re not overlapping.

 I place the heat setting on 118 degrees Farenheit.
 It typically takes about 24-36 hours, depending on the fleshiness of the chile peppers and the thickness of the slices.